 Marisela Williams of Freedman Seating concurs, and has adjusted hiring policies accordingly.

 “We're all about giving people a fair shot at a job.
 Except for a few positions where finance is involved, we usually don’t do background checks.
 We've teamed up with groups that help people get back into work, a project that Craig Freedman (CEO) is really passionate about.
 Our aim is to offer a fresh start, help folks learn new skills, and give them the chance to grow.”
-Marisela Williams, HR Director, Freedman Seating
+Marisela Williams, Director of Human Resources, Freedman Seating

 One option for adjustment is to consider severity and timing.
 Can you declare low level drug convictions or convictions in the distant past irrelevant?
 Consider limiting your lookback period to 5-7 years.

-Some employers go beyond adjusting policies to actively try to help applicants eliminate barriers--for example, by supporting applicants In how to navigate the court system in order to provide the information needed to finish a background check process.
+Some employers go beyond adjusting policies to actively try to help applicants eliminate barriers--for example, by supporting applicants in navigating the court system in order to provide the information needed to finish a background check process.

 Ditch the One-Size-Fits-All Approach